brndd/avanto-tripwire-fastmap/README.md

 - Pound signs (#) and other special characters used for sorting the in-game bookmarks list should not be included.
 - An optional comment in parenthesis, such as (sig) or (DO NOT WARP), can be added to the end.
 This will be included in the name of the wormhole connection created.

 An example input is: `K5A ABC ECF K162 (bubbled)`.
-This input will create the following wormhole in the currently active system:
+Assuming the currently active system is a C5 hole, this input will create the following wormhole in the currently active system:

 - Name: K5A ABC (bubbled)
 - Life: End-of-life (the "E" in "ECF")
 - Mass: Critical (the "C" in "ECF")
 - Size: Small ships only (the "F" in "ECF")
 - Sig type on this side: K162
-- Sig type on other side: C008 (frig holes coming from C5 are always this type)
+- Sig type on other side: C008 (frig holes into C5 are always this type)

-Had we instead input `K5A ABC EC K162`, the sig type on the other side would depend on the system we're currently in.
-If we're in a C5 ourselves, it will be H296, because non-frigate C5>C5 connections are always this type.
+Had we instead input `K5A ABC EC K162`, the sig type on the other would be H296, because non-frigate C5>C5 connections are always this type.
 If we were in a C3 instead, it would be M267.

 The box looks like this with the syntax help open.
 The syntax view is hidden by default though.